-11.3 Faults, causes and remedies
+11.2 Faults, causes and remedies

-Fault Cause Remedy Fertiliser lateral distribution not uniform Fertiliser deposits on the spreading discs and the spreading vanes.
+Fault Cause Remedy Fertiliser lateral distribution not uniform Fertiliser deposits on the spread- ing discs and the spreading vanes.
 Clean the spreading discs and the spreading vanes.
 Sliders do not open all the way.
 Too much fertiliser in the tractor track Prescribed spreading disc speed is not reached.
 Increase tractor engine speed.
 Spreading vanes and outlets defective or worn.
 Check the spreading vanes and outlets.
 Replaced defective or worn parts immediately.
-The spreading properties of your fertiliser differ from those of the Contact the one we tested when creating the AMAZONE Fertiliser Service. setting chart.
+The spreading properties of your fertiliser differ from those of the one we tested when creating the setting chart.
+Contact the AMAZONE Fertiliser Service.
 2 +49 5405 501111 Too much fertiliser in the overlap area Prescribed spreading disc speed is exceeded.
 Reduce tractor engine speed.
-The spreading properties of your Contact the fertiliser differ from those of the one we tested when creating the AMAZONE Fertiliser Service. setting chart. +49 5405 501 - 111 Both hopper tips do not empty Bridging of fertiliser.
+The spreading properties of your fertiliser differ from those of the one we tested when creating the setting chart.
+Contact the AMAZONE Fertiliser Service.
+2 +49 5405 501 - 111 Both hopper tips do not empty Bridging of fertiliser.
 Eliminate cause of bridging. uniformly at the identical slider position R-clip in the spiral agitator has shorn off due to overloading.
 Replace R-clip.
-See page 117 Basic settings of the sliders differ Check basic settings of the sliders.
-See page 128
+See page 121 Basic settings of the sliders differ Check basic settings of the slid- ers.
+See page 129